ClickCease Spring Tree Care: Top 5 SF Tips - Arborist Now

 • Mulching: Consider adding a layer of mulch around the base of the tree to conserve soil moisture and protect the roots.
 Mulch also helps prevent nutrient leaching and promotes soil health, complementing the effects of fertilization.

-Additional Information: Fertilizing your trees in the spring is a proactive step towards ensuring their health and vitality throughout the growing season.
+Additional Information: Fertilizing your trees in the spring is a proactive step toward ensuring their health and vitality throughout the growing season.
 By providing essential nutrients and proper care, you can support robust growth, vibrant foliage, and long-term resilience in your trees.
 If you're unsure about fertilizing techniques or nutrient requirements, consult with a certified arborist for personalized advice and recommendations.

 Conclusion

 In addition to these tips, Arborist Now offers professional tree care services to help you maintain the health and vitality of your trees.
-Contact us for expert assistance tailored to your tree care needs – we'd be more than happy to help!
+Contact us for expert assistance tailored to your tree care needs—we'd be more than happy to help!

 Remember, tree care is a year-round commitment.
 By taking proactive steps in the early spring, you set your trees up for success throughout the year.
 With these tips and professional support, your trees will thrive and flourish this season and beyond.